 Here are example digital PR KPIs:

-Social media influencer relations
+Social media influencer relations:

 - Have you increased your target audience community size? (output)